-Pin-Level Mux assigns Master Subsystem peripheral signals, Control Subsystem peripheral signals, or GPIOs to the 66 GPIO\MUX1 pins.
-In addition to connecting peripheral I/Os of the two subsystems to pins, the Pin-Level Mux also provides other signals to the subsystems: XCLKIN and GPIO[A:J] IRQ signals to the Master Subsystem, plus GPTRIP[12:1] and GPI[63:0] signals to the Control Subsystem.
+Pin-Level Mux assigns Master Subsystem peripheral signals, Control Subsystem peripheral signals, or GPIOs to the 136 GPIO\MUX1 pins.
+In addition to connecting peripheral I/Os of the two subsystems to pins, the Pin-Level Mux also provides other signals to the subsystems: XCLKIN and GPIO[S:A] IRQ signals to the Master Subsystem, plus GPTRIP[12:1] and GPI[63:0] signals to the Control Subsystem.
 XCLKIN carries a clock from an external pin to USB PLL and CAN modules.
-The nine GPIO[A:J] IRQ signals are interrupt requests from selected external pins to the NVIC interrupt controller.
+The 17 GPIO[S:A] IRQ signals are interrupt requests from selected external pins to the NVIC interrupt controller.
 The 12 GPTRIP[12:1] signals carry trip events from selected external pins to C28x control peripherals-ePWM, eCAP, and eQEP.
 Sixty-four GPI signals go to the C28x LPM GPIO Select block where one of them can be selected to wake up the C28x CPU from Low-Power Mode.
-Sixty-six (66) GPI signals go to the C28x QUAL block where they can be configured with a qualification sampling period (see Figure 2-15).
+One-hundred and thirty-six (136) GPI signals go to the C28x QUAL block where they can be configured with a qualification sampling period (see Figure 2-15).

-The configuration registers for the muxing of Master Subsystem peripherals are organized in nine sets (A-J), with each set being responsible for eight pins.
-These nine sets of registers are programmable by the CortexTM-M3 CPU via the AHB bus or the APB bus.
-The configuration register for the muxing of Control Subsystem peripherals are organized in three sets (A-C), with each set being responsible for up to 32 pins.
+The configuration registers for the muxing of Master Subsystem peripherals are organized in 17 sets (A-S), with each set being responsible for eight pins.
+The first nine sets of these registers (A-J) are programmable by the CortexTM-M3 CPU via the AHB bus or the APB bus.
+The remaining sets of registers (K-S) are programmable by the AHB bus only.
+The configuration register for the muxing of Control Subsystem peripherals are organized in five sets (A-E), with each set being responsible for up to 32 pins.
 These registers are programmable by the C28x CPU via the C28x CPU bus.
 Figure 2-15 shows set A of the Master Subsystem GPIO configuration registers, set A of the Control Subsystem registers, and the muxing logic for one GPIO pin as driven by these registers.